${\rm G}_2$-instantons on generalised Kummer constructions: Appendix: An infinite-dimensional Liouville-type theorem

-The following result is an abstraction of various results that have appeared in the literature, for example in Pacard-Ritoré's work on the Allen-Cahn equation \cite{Pacard2003}*{Corollary 7.5} and in Brendle's unpublished work on the Yang--Mills equation in higher dimension \cite{Brendle2003}*{Proposition~3.3}.
+\setobjecttype{App} \thesection{A} The following result is an abstraction of various results that have appeared in the literature, for example, in Pacard--Ritor\'e's work on the Allen--Cahn equation~\cite[Corollary~7.5]{Pacard2003} and in Brendle's unpublished work on the Yang--Mills equation in higher dimension~\cite[Proposition~3.3]{Brendle2003}.